momentohq/public-dev-docs/docs/develop/api-reference/http-api.md

 - This error type typically indicates that the request was incorrectly specified.
 See the body of the message for further details.

 *Status Code: 401 Unauthorized*
-- This error type typically indicates that the Momento API token passed in is either invalid or expired.
+- This error type typically indicates that the Momento auth token passed in is either invalid or expired.
 See the body of the message for further details.

 *Status Code: 403 Forbidden*
-- This error type typically indicates the Momento API token passed in does not grant the required access to the resources you attempted.
+- This error type typically indicates the Momento auth token passed in does not grant the required access to the resources you attempted.
 See the body of the message for further details.

 *Status Code: 429 Too Many Requests*
 - This error type typically indicates that account limits were exceeded.
 See the body of the message for further details, or contact Momento support to request a limit increase.